Cyber Liability Insurance: Cost & Coverage in 2023

 - Data breach: Have you had any known data breaches in the past five years?

-- Protection: What steps, like multifactor authentication (MFA) or data backup, does your business take to protect your data?
+- Protection: What steps, such as multifactor authentication (MFA) or data backup, does your business take to protect your data?

-Questions like these will help the insurer determine the risk of your business and provide an accurate premium for the right cyber coverage.
+Questions such as these will help the insurer determine the risk of your business and provide an accurate premium for the right cyber coverage.

-Coverage is usually divided into two categories: first-party and third-party.
-Because the loss is usually digital in nature, the categories are different from a typical commercial property and general liability policy.
+Despite the name implying it is for liability, cyber liability insurance coverage is usually divided into two categories: first party and third party.
+Because the loss is usually digital in nature, the categories differ from a typical commercial property and general liability policy.
 A cyber insurance policy helps pay the cost of an investigation or a credit monitoring service.

 Coverage Options